 2. Overview of the local stock exchange and listing segments (markets)

 2.1.
 Regulated market

-Currently there is only one stock exchange operator in Lithuania – AB NASDAQ Vilnius.
-It administers a regulated market and non-regulated market.
+Currently, there is only one stock exchange operator in Lithuania – AB NASDAQ Vilnius.
+It administers a regulated market and a non-regulated market.

-The regulated market consists of (i) Main List and Secondary list for equity securities, (ii) Bond List for debt securities, and (iii) Fund List for securities issued by collective investment undertakings.
+The regulated market consists of (i) Main List and Secondary List for equity securities, (ii) the SPAC list (referred to as Special Purpose Acquisition Company.
+SPAC is an issuer with no commercial/business operations what is formed to raise capital through public offering with a purpose of acquiring one or more existing companies within a certain time period), (iii) the Bond List for debt securities, and (iv) the Fund List for securities issued by collective investment undertakings.

 2.2.
 Non-regulated market